Lab 1: Course Intro & the Very Basics

 Moving onto R

-In the upper left corner, it says + New chat, click it to start a new session.
+In the upper left corner, click ChatGPT it to start a new session.

 Again, type the following questions in the prompt and read the answers: